RADIATION DETECTOR

 How It Works

 Cover your camera lens completely with any opaque material — black electrical tape, multiple layers of thick cloth, or black foam — to block all visible light.
-Ionizing radiation (gamma, X-ray, beta) then strikes the CMOS sensor directly, creating bright spots in an otherwise dark image.
+Ionizing radiation (gamma, X-ray, beta) then strikes the CMOS sensor directly, creating bright pixel clusters in an otherwise dark image.

 Quick Start

-Real-time: Start camera → Capture background → Set exposure & threshold → Start detection
+Real-time: Start camera → Capture background → Set exposure time → Start detection

 Static: Upload background image → Upload detection image → Adjust threshold → Results auto-update

-Calibrate: Enter known source details → Get dose rate conversion factor
+Calibrate: Use survey meter reading or known source → Get dose rate conversion factor

 Subtraction Methods